 Jobboard Finder’s opinion

 Summary: BestJobs (Romania) was founded in 2000 by Calin Fusu.
 Despite the absence of an “About Us” section on the job board, it isn’t too hard to find information through Google and Linkedin.
 Technically, the job board belongs to Neogen.
-They also manage Vivre and Frisbo (online shopping), CleverTaxi (transportation) and Conso (money management) and future ventures are on the horizon (like Starbiter).
-BestJobs is the leading career site in Romania with 2.02million views a month, but it also attracts attention from other countries like the UK and Hungary.
+They also manage Vivre and Frisbo (online shopping), CleverTaxi (transportation) seems to have failed but Conso (money management) did become a real site.
+BestJobs is the leading career site in Romania with 1.45million views a month (making it the 151 most visited site in the country), but it also attracts attention from other countries like the UK and Hungary.
 If you have the time to research the company and the founder’s ideas, it’s worth the read.
-On Linkedin, BestJobs has 4 175 followers and it also has 448 760 on Facebook and 1 391 on Twitter.
+On Linkedin, BestJobs has 23 309 followers (a massive rise compared to 2 years ago) and it also has 448 760 on Facebook and 1 391 on Twitter.

-Design: The logo was changed less than a year ago, from a star that looked like a person to the outline of a frog handprint on a leaf.
+Design: The logo was changed a few years ago, from a star that looked like a person to the outline of a frog handprint on a leaf.
 The colour scheme is mostly blue and green (but it used to be red and navy blue before 2010).
 BestJobs evolves with the times.
 The entire page layout has changed recently.
-Instead of a blue background and a businessman, users now see a white page and a wolf dressed in children’s clothes (the image changes regularly).
-The idea is to create an account, but before you have, you can use the search engine (keywords and location) or see the top jobs, top employers and the top talent on the homepage.
-Once you have made an account, you have a “hire” page (green) and a “work” page (blue).
+Instead of a blue background and a businessman, users now see a white page with a big green image and search engine (keywords).
+The idea is to create an account, but before you have, you can see an endless list of jobs on the homepage.
+There is a casual portal for freelancers.
 Company pages include a description, useful information, a logo, job offers, a map and sometimes photos.
 As for the job offers, they appear in a grid with a logo, a job title, the company, the location and the salary (if it is provided).
-You can sort the offers by distance, price and publication date.
+You can sort the offers by distance, activation date, relevance or salary.
+The filters are: keywords, location, experience, work preference and remote work.

 The job board objective: BestJobs doesn’t want recruiters or jobseekers to pay for something they don’t actually get.
 That’s why the focus is on looking before buying.